Visiting Socotra, Yemen; My Experience and How I Did It

-EDIT 2019: YOU CAN JOIN ME ON A TOUR TO SOCOTRA IN FEBRUARY 2020.
+EDIT 2020: YOU CAN JOIN ME ON A TOUR TO SOCOTRA IN JANUARY 2021.
 CHECK THE LINK HERE.
-There are very few places in the world who can put forward a genuine, warranted claim to be be the most beautiful place on the planet.
+There are very few places in the world that can put forward a genuine, warranted claim to be the most beautiful place on the planet.
 And amongst the ones that claim, you would see only the usual suspects – The Galapagos islands perhaps?
 Maybe one the Thai islands, Krabi?
 Surely some spots on the Caribbean, St Lucia?
 Barbados?
 Greek Santorini too?
 The Mediterranean coast would claim a few spots I’m sure.
 And rightly so, amazing destinations, each and every one.
-The one thing they all share is just that the world is well aware just how beautiful they are, and so they’re inundated with tourists, McDonalds, Starbucks, selfie-sticks and overpriced fridge magnets.
+The one thing they all share is just that the world is well aware of just how beautiful they are, and so they’re inundated with tourists, McDonald’s, Starbucks, selfie-sticks and overpriced fridge magnets.

 Imagine then a place equally as beautiful, even more perhaps, certainly more unique, and with a culture so warm you won’t want to leave, flora and fauna straight out of Avatar found nowhere else but here.
 And then imagine you’re the only tourist there.
 Literally the only one.